Musings about Linear Amplifiers and their Components…

 One 813 can easily provide 500 watts input and grounded-grid circuits provide a simple, stable design.
 Here’s a tube data sheet, courtesy of Dr. Greg Latta, AA8V.

 813’s are rated for a 2500 volt plate supply but units have been run for years with 3000 volts or more.
 There is no discernable difference on the receiving end as the result of using more voltage so just go with 2500 – 2800 volts and the tubes will last 20 or 30 years.
-I doubt that any difference can be noticed on the receiving end, whether 2200 or 2800 volts is used.

 A Grounded Grid linear amplifier means ground the grids!
 Use the shortest, widest leads possible to ground them.
 Don’t strap them to ground through an 0.01 capacitor.
 W8JI presents excellent information about GG amplifiers and it’s well worth studying.

 Here’s an example of a power supply to use with the above 2 x 813, 1 x 813 or the Lew McCoy design (below).
 It uses two discarded microwave oven transformers (both of approximately equal size & ohms in the secondaries) to provide HV.
-You could use only one but it will work harder.
-For the 500 watt version, one would certainly be enough.

 Here’s another, nice clean design.